Fluid-Dynamics-Lab-Nagoya-University/Airfoil-PIV-data-for-linear-ROM/README.md

 # Airfoil-PIV-data-for-linear-ROM
 <!-- Last modified: 2021/04/03 -->
 ---
-This repository contains Matlab R2020a code to load the data used in the manuscript entitled __"Quantitative Evaluation of Predictability of Linear Reduced-order Model based on Particle-image-velocimetry Data of Flow Field around Airfoil"__ published in [arXiv](https://arxiv.org/abs/1907.12239).
+This repository contains Matlab R2020a code to load the data used in the manuscript entitled __"Quantitative Evaluation of Predictability of Linear Reduced-order Model based on Particle-image-velocimetry Data of Flow Field around Airfoil"__ published in [Experiments in Fluids, Vol. 62, 112, 2021](https://link.springer.com/article/10.1007/s00348-021-03205-8)  and [arXiv](https://arxiv.org/abs/1907.12239).
 Although the reduced order model code is not included, the same data are available by nunning the program.
 To run the program, download and extract the database and execute `P01_loadmat_makeimage`.